doctrine/DoctrineMongoDBBundle/Resources/doc/config.rst

 .. tip::

-    If each environment requires a different MongoDB connection URI, you can define it in a separate parameter and reference it in the bundle config:
+    If each environment requires a different MongoDB connection URI, you can `define it as environment variable`_ and reference it in the bundle config:

     .. code-block:: yaml

-        # app/config/parameters.yml
+        # .env
-        mongodb_server: mongodb://localhost:27017
+        MONGODB_URL=mongodb://localhost:27017

     .. code-block:: yaml

-        # app/config/config.yml
+        # config/packages/doctrine_mongodb.yaml
         doctrine_mongodb:
             connections:
                 default:
-                    server: "%mongodb_server%"
+                    server: '%env(resolve:MONGODB_URL)%'

 If you wish to use memcache to cache your metadata, you need to configure the ``Memcache`` instance; for example, you can do the following: